BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 engineering, construction, and builders standard of care related expert designations, the Ridgeville Corners, Ohio Construction Expert Directory delivers a superior construction and design expert support solution to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides building related litigation support and expert witness services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Utilizing captive assets which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Ridgeville Corners region.
+Through more than 4500 engineering, construction, and builders standard of care related expert designations, the Ridgeville Corners, Ohio Construction Expert Directory provides a wide range of trial support and construction consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides construction related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Ridgeville Corners and the surrounding areas.

 Construction Expert Witness News & Info